Picovoice/porcupine/binding/flutter/README.md

   porcupine: ^<version>
 ```

-If you prefer to clone the repo and use it locally, first run `copy_libs.sh` (**NOTE:** on Windows, Git Bash or another bash shell is required, or you will have to manually copy the libs into the project.).
+If you prefer to clone the repo and use it locally, first run `copy_resources.sh` (**NOTE:** on Windows, Git Bash or another bash shell is required, or you will have to manually copy the libs into the project.).
 Then you can reference the local binding location:
 ```yaml
 dependencies:
   porcupine: